Occidental expects to achieve net-zero emissions by 2050 - Hollub

 NEW YORK, Sept 21 (Reuters) - Occidental Petroleum is going through a transformation to a carbon management company from an oil and gas company, Chief Executive Vicki Hollub said on Wednesday, adding that the company expects to achieve net-zero carbon emissions by 2050.

 Hollub added that carbon capture, utilization and storage (CCUS) is a large gap in the climate transition that Occidental can help fill.
-Hollub spoke at IETA's North America Climate Summit.
+Further, the Inflation Reduction Act (IRA) will help accelerate Occidental's direct air capture technology, she said at IETA's North America Climate Summit.

+The $430 billion IRA, seen as the biggest climate change package in U.S. history, was signed into law last month.
+The bill was designed to cut domestic greenhouse gas emissions as well as lower prescription drug prices and high inflation.

+Hollub said addressing climate change is the greatest problem the world is facing today, and there has to be a better way to manage efforts to fight it.

 (Reporting by Stephanie Kelly)